ealaney/IdentityLab/README.md

 ### Running with Vagrant

-Identity Lab was developed on Windows using Vagrant 2.2.14 with an Oracle VirtualBox 6.1 provider.
+Identity Lab was developed on Windows and Ubuntu Linux using Vagrant 2.2.14 with an Oracle VirtualBox 6.1 provider.
 Vagrant supports other host OSes and providers, but while those should work fine, they have not been tested.
-At this time, I cannot provide assistance with other providers as I lack the necessary resources.
+At this time, I cannot provide assistance with other providers.

 * 55GB+ of free disk space
-* 16GB+ of RAM highly recommended (for reference, my test machine has 32GB)
+* 16GB+ of RAM highly recommended (for reference, my test machine has 32GB and 48GB, respectively)
 * Vagrant 2.2.9+
 * Oracle VM VirtualBox 6.1.16+

-*Note*: I encountered a bug in VirtualBox 6.1.14 that caused Vagrant machine builds to fail.
+**Note**: I encountered a bug in VirtualBox 6.1.14 that caused Vagrant machine builds to fail.
 This bug was fixed in 6.1.16.

 ### Customizing Images